We will seize the business opportunities offered by the global energy transition.

 Unique positioning and acknowledged expertise

-- As at March 31, 2023, 94% (1) of Boralex’s installed capacity was covered by fixed-price and indexed energy sales contracts.
-Considering newly commissioned sites whose feed-in premium contracts are not yet in effect and which sell energy at market prices, this proportion decreases to 88%.
-The weighted average remaining term (2) of these contracts is 11 years (12 years in Canada and the United States and 10 years in France).
+• The weighted average remaining term (2) of these contracts is 11 years (12 years in North America and 9 years in Europe).
 The breakdown of the remaining terms of the Corporation’s contracts are provided in the table below.

 Company Growth

 (1) Compound annual growth rate is a supplementary financial measure.
-For more details, refer to the Non-IFRS and other financial measures section of the 2023 Interim Report 1.
+For more details, refer to the Non-IFRS and other financial measures section of the 2023 Annual Report.

 (2) Combined basis is a non-GAAP financial measure and does not have a standardized meaning under IFRS.
 Accordingly, it may not be comparable to similarly named measures used by other companies.
-For more details, see the Non-IFRS and other financial measures section in the 2023 Interim Report 1.
+For more details, see the Non-IFRS and other financial measures section in the 2023 Annual Report.

 Well-defined strategic plan and corporate objectives in an industry with robust potential